w3f/General-Grants-Program/grants/speculative/aPois.md

 2. Ansible templates for provisioning (validator) nodes, its libraries and tools
 3. All templates will be available for Azure, AWS and GCP

-The goal is to simplify Polkadot (validator) node deployment so that it only takes one command to have the infrastructure up and running.
+The goal is to enable a scalable cluster and simplify Polkadot (validator,sentry) node deployment so that it only takes one command to have the infrastructure up and running.

 ### Kubernetes Operator for Validator deployment